DiamondLightSource/ulims-json-schemas/README.md

 new to JSON schema.
 Tutorials 1 and 2 should be done by new contributors including those who have written schema before.
-Tutorial 3 simulates schema change over time and PR to main can be made on schema mentioned.
+Tutorial 3 simulates schema change over time.

-The tutorial explains every schema **must** have a "current" file and releases of advanced schema merge schema.
+The tutorial explains every schema **must** have a "current" file and releases merge schema.
 For example, the schema linked above is an application point of view.
 Writers get a [different point](sroot/zdemo/reposhow/advslow/current.json?raw=1) of view.